-Here’s When You Can Watch BLACKPINK: THE MOVIE On Disney+
+Here’s when you can watch BLACKPINK: THE MOVIE on Disney+

 The Disney platform will be premiering BLACKPINK: THE MOVIE next week.
 Celebrating five years since the group’s public debut, this unique film gives fans an Access All Areas pass to the group’s two most recent tours.

 Released in theatres earlier this year, this revealing documentary directed by Su Yee Jung (My Life in Your Memories, 2015) and Oh Yoon Dong (Montecristo: The Musical Live, 2021) has already become the high-grossing music documentary of 2021.
-It will be available to viewers in Singapore on Wednesday, December 15.
+It will be available to viewers in India on December 12.

 Created as a love letter to BLACKPINK’s fan club – “BLINK” – BLACKPINK: THE MOVIE features exclusive interviews with members Jennie, Jisoo, Rosé and Lisa as they recount some of their favourite and most intimate memories from their whirlwind first five years.